 bright lights in the lab

-This summer day camp develops more advanced neuroscience training for high school students in preparation for university.
-The focus is on independent lab design and experimentation to help students mature as experimenters both in data gathering and analysis.
-This camp simulates the environment of a research lab to help students develop a deeper understanding of how neuroscience research develops new knowledge in our world.
+Our Researchers camp develops advanced neuroscience training for students in preparation for university.
+The focus is on independent lab design and experimentation to help students foster skills in data gathering and analysis.
+This camp simulates the environment of a research lab to give students a deeper understanding of how neuroscience knowledge is utilized in the world. [video]

 scholarships & financial aid